tscoleman3/tscoleman3.github.io/content/_index.md

       text: |
         <br>

-        The **Trusted Science Center** is led by Tyler Steven Coleman at Southeastern Louisiana University.
-We bring together students, collaborators, and communities to tackle complex ecological questions with transparency, rigor, and innovation.
-Our *mission* is to advance quantitative and applied research that links ecosystems, people, and policy, treating systems as coupled human and natural systems.
-By integrating careful study design, strategic analytics, and diverse perspectives, we aim to deliver science that is not only academically sound, but also actionable for conservation, restoration, and management.
-We are committed to mentorship, preparing the next generation of scientists to approach problems with curiosity, creativity, and skill.
+        The **T**rusted **S**cience **C**enter, led by Tyler Steven Coleman at Southeastern Louisiana University, brings together students, collaborators, and communities to tackle complex ecological questions with transparency, rigor, and innovation.
+        Our mission is to advance quantitative, applied research that links ecosystems, people, and policy through a coupled human and natural systems lens.
+We integrate careful study design, strategic analytics, and clear communication to produce science that informs conservation, restoration, and management.
+        We are committed to mentorship and training future scientists to approach challenges with curiosity, creativity, and skill.

   - block: collection
     content: